 In the meantime, as always the College expects all pharmacy professionals and pharmacies, including pharmacy owners, operators and designated managers, to act in accordance with established laws and regulations, standards of practice and code of ethics.

-For more information, read the Briefing Note on the College’s Position on Cannabis as presented at the June 11, 2018 Council meeting.
+For more information, read the Briefing Note on the College’s Position on Cannabis as presented at the June 11, 2018 Board (Council) meeting.
 An amended version of the position statement was approved at the meeting.

 For more information about the A Cannabis Strategy for Pharmacy: Enhancing Knowledge, Protecting Patients, visit the Cannabis Strategy initiative page.